phd4hd/SRH-HS-HD/README.md

 [Slides of the lectures](link)

-## Before: A view words about me
+## Before: a few information about me

-A short introduction of myself can be found in the slides found [here](link)
+A short introduction of myself can be found [in these slides](link)

 # Building a fullstack application (Techniques, Tools, and Frameworks)